matloff/TidyverseSkeptic/README.md

 > There is something very wrong with the Tidy(-only) approach to teaching R
 > learners.

-# Overview:  Teaching R to Learners Who Have No Coding Background
+# Overview:  Teaching R to Noncoder Learners

 The context of this essay is how to teach R to students without prior coding background.
-These learners typically come from the social sciences or humanities, sometimes the life sciences.
+These learners typically come from the social sciences, business, or the humanities, sometimes from the life sciences.

 **I believe that teaching R via the Tidyverse is counterproductive for this group of learners.**

-* The Tidyverse is more complex and abstract than base-R, hence **harder to learn, directly antithetical to Tidy's stated goals.**
+* The Tidyverse is more complex and abstract than base-R, hence **harder to learn**, directly antithetical to Tidy's stated goal of making R accesible to a broader community.

-* As exemplified in the above tweet, Tidy-based courses must therefore restrict coverage to a small set of operations, mainly a few **dplyr** verbs.
-The students may be happy but they are **unprepared to use R productively in their work.**
+* Tidy-based courses must therefore restrict coverage to a small set of operations, mainly a few **dplyr** verbs.
+The students may be happy but they are **unprepared to use R productively in their work,** as exemplified in the above tweet,

 * Accordingly, noncoder learners should be taught a mix of base-R and Tidy, starting first with base-R.  "Graduates" of mixed courses are